Physician Associate, M.M.S Program Policies and Procedures

 To avoid dismissal from the program for academic difficulties due to outside extenuating circumstances, students are encouraged to utilize the LOA and deceleration policies.

 Students may work outside of the program if the work hours fall outside of the hours of program operation from 8 a.m. – 5 p.m.
 Monday through Friday.
 If the student’s performance within the program at any time results in being placed on Academic Probation, the student will not be allowed to be employed.
+Students are not permitted to work outside of the program during the clinical year.

 The University of New Haven Physician Associate Program provides a supportive, student focused learning environment.
 We strive to provide every student an inclusive, humane, and respectful learning experience.
 The program defines mistreatment as a student being treated unfairly or used in a capacity that is not considered reasonable for the student.